lydiauzoma/Lets_walk-website/README.md

 We welcome contributions from the community!
 If you're interested in contributing to LetWalk, please follow our contribution guidelines.

 ## Contributors
-Lydia Uzoma
+Lydia Uzoma,
-Cynthia Nwaka
+Cynthia Nwaka,
-Susan
+Susan Olofin,
-Thomas
+Thomas Enahoro,
+Ayodele Sunday.

 # License